 Nettles and Dandelions

-Minnesota's numerous lakes and woods create ideal conditions for nettles.
+Minnesota's numerous lakes and woods create ideal conditions for nettles (pictured above).
 They should be collected with care, as they possess stingers on the leaves.
 Cooking renders them harmless.
 Nettle soup is a classic recipe, and nettles can also be used as a substitute in recipes for things like collard greens and kale.
 Dandelion petals have been used in herbal tea mixes for a long time.
 The fresh petals have become a popular seasoning for salads.

 Ramps are wild leeks, relatives of the onion.
 These plants are not especially popular in American cooking, but leeks were a common vegetable in old, pre-Columbus European recipes.
 They like sandy, wet soils, so a good place to look for them is on slopes with pines near streams and creeks.
 They can be eaten raw or cooked.